digi-ron/AU-Falcon-SPUD-Project/Electrical/AccessoryPlug.md

 # Accessory plug

 ## How to find it
 The accessory plug is a blue plug that should be easy enough to find under the driver-side dash, You are looking for a 4-way quick connect connector, which should be a deep blue color.
+Information on this part is sparce, but some sources note it as a 250 style connector

 ![Narva plug image (from website)](./AccessoryPlug/narva-plug.png)